John Quincy Adams: Early life, education, and early career

-John Quincy Adams was born on July 11, 1767, to John and Abigail Adams (née Smith) in a part of Braintree, Massachusetts that is now Quincy.
-He was named after his mother's maternal grandfather, Colonel John Quincy, after whom Quincy, Massachusetts, is named, who died two days after Adams's birth.
-Young Adams was educated by private tutors – his cousin James Thaxter and his father's law clerk, Nathan Rice.
+John Quincy Adams was born on July 11, 1767, to John and Abigail Adams (née Smith) in a part of Braintree, Massachusetts, that is now Quincy.
+He was named after his mother's maternal grandfather, Colonel John Quincy, after whom Quincy, Massachusetts, is also named.
+Colonel Quincy died two days after his great-grandson's birth.
+Young Adams was educated by tutors – his cousin James Thaxter and his father's law clerk, Nathan Rice.
 He soon exhibited literary skills, and in 1779 he started a diary that he kept until just before he died in 1848.
 Until the age of ten, Adams grew up on the family farm in Braintree, largely in the care of his mother.
 Though frequently absent because of his participation in the American Revolution, John Adams maintained a correspondence with his son, encouraging him to read works by authors such as Thucydides and Hugo Grotius.
 With his father's encouragement, Adams would also translate classical authors such as Virgil, Horace, Plutarch, and Aristotle.

 In 1778, Adams and his father departed for Europe, where John Adams would serve as part of American diplomatic missions in France and the Netherlands.
 During this period, Adams studied law, French, Greek, and Latin, and attended several schools, including Leiden University.
 In 1781, Adams traveled to Saint Petersburg, Russia, where he served as the secretary to the American diplomat, Francis Dana.
 He returned to the Netherlands in 1783 and accompanied his father to Great Britain in 1784.
 Though Adams enjoyed Europe, he and his family decided he needed to return to the United States to complete his education and eventually launch a political career.

 Adams returned to the United States in 1785 and earned admission as a member of the junior class of Harvard College the following year.
 He joined Phi Beta Kappa and excelled academically, graduating second in his class in 1787.
 After graduating from Harvard, he studied law with Theophilus Parsons in Newburyport, Massachusetts, from 1787 to 1789.
-Adams initially opposed the ratification of the United States Constitution, but he ultimately came to accept the document, and in 1789 his father was elected as the first Vice President of the United States.
+Adams initially opposed the ratification of the United States Constitution, but he ultimately came to accept the document, and in 1789 his father was elected as the first vice president of the United States.
 In 1790, Adams opened his own legal practice in Boston.
 Despite some early struggles, he was successful as an attorney and established financial independence from his parents.